 As Simon Sinek, says, you’ve got to know your why.
 This is the basis of all good branding — from the things you say and the way you say them to your brand colours and design aesthetic.
 Everything starts with your why.

 “Things like hiring the right people and winning clients are obviously critical,” says our executive creative director, Mark.
 “But how do you know if they’re right for you?
 Well, you need to have shared values and beliefs.
 You need to have the same ambitions and vision of the future.
 If you don’t have that, your relationships won’t work, with colleagues or clients.

 “And all this stuff?
 It’s embedded in your why.
 You need to really understand yours, so you can spot the right people to work with.
 The people who’ll take you further.”

 Be a hedgehog.
 Seriously.

-Defining your why has another benefit – it defines the single reason you exist.
-This is your brand purpose, and too many businesses fail because they don’t have one.
-Either they don’t take the effort to define their brand purpose or they do, but don’t stay true to it.
+Defining your why has another benefit — it defines the reason you exist.
+This is your brand mission, and it helps you define your offering, and how you offer it.
+Too many brands fall at this hurdle.
+Either they don’t take the effort to define their mission, or they do, but don’t stay true to it.
 They overstretch their offering, becoming Jacks of all trades and masters of none.

 Take Nike.
 They make sportswear that makes people feel like heroes.
 Or streetwear that makes people feel confident.
 They don’t make suits or dresses, because that doesn’t fit with their brand purpose.
 You can’t ‘Just do it’ in a pair of well-heeled brogues.
 Nike don’t stretch their offering, they focus it, and are more recognisable and stronger for it.